The Tate conjecture for K3 surfaces in odd characteristic: The Kuga-Satake period map over

 \item Let $L(A)\subset\End(A)$ be the sub-space of endomorphisms whose cohomological realizations lie in the image of $PH^2_{\et}\bigl(X_{k^{\on{sep}}},\Int_{\ell}(1)\bigr)$ for all $\ell\neq p$, as well as in the image of $PH^2_{\cris}\bigl(X_{k^p}/W(k^p)\bigr)(1)$.
 Then there is a natural identification

-compatible with all cohomological realizations. \end{enumerate} \end{thm} \begin{proof} After replacing $k$ by a finite separable extension if necessary we can assume that $(X,\xi)$ admits a $K^p$-level structure for some $K^p\subset G_d(\Adele^p_f)$ and that is of the form $\pi(K^p_{\on{sp}})$ for some compact open $K^p_{\on{sp}}\subset G_{d,\on{sp}}(\Adele^p_f)$.
-In particular, it gives rise to a point $s\in\mathsf{M}_{2d,K,\Int_{(p)}}(k)$.
-After a further separable change of scalars if necessary, we can assume that $s$ lifts to a $k$-valued point of $\Ss^{\on{pr}}_{d,K_{\on{sp}}}$ to which we can attach the Kuga-Satake abelian variety $A^{\KS}_s$ with properties (\ref{ksconst:h1}), (\ref{ksconst:end}) and (\ref{ksconst:ph2}).
+compatible with all cohomological realizations. \end{enumerate} \end{thm} \begin{proof} After replacing $k$ by a finite separable extension if necessary we can assume that $(X,\xi)$ arises from a point $s\in\tilde{\mathsf{M}}_{2d}(k)$ that lifts to a $k$-valued point of $\widetilde{\Ss}(L_d)$.
+To this lift, we can attach the Kuga-Satake abelian variety $A^{\KS}_s$ with properties (\ref{ksconst:h1}), (\ref{ksconst:end}) and (\ref{ksconst:ph2}).
 The integral crystalline compatibility here follows from (\ref{ks:cor:criscomp}).

 It still remains to show (\ref{ksconst:special}).
-For this we observe that, given a special endomorphism $f\in L(A^{\KS}_s)$, the deformation space of the triple $(X,\xi,f)$ admits a flat component.
-Indeed, by (\ref{ks:thm:kugasatakecharp}), we can identify the complete local ring of $\mathsf{M}_{2d,K,\Int_{(p)}}$ at $s$ with that of $\Ss_{K^{\on{sp}}}$, and so the claim follows from (\ref{ortho:lem:flat}).
+For this we observe that, given a special endomorphism $f\in L(A^{\KS}_s)=L(s)$, the deformation space of the triple $(X,\xi,f)$ admits a flat component.
+Indeed, by (\ref{ks:thm:kugasatakecharp}), we can identify the complete local ring of $\tilde{\mathsf{M}}_{2d}$ at $s$ with that of $\Ss(L_d)$, and so the claim follows from \cite{mp:reg}*{8.15}.

-We see therefore that there exists a lift $(\widetilde{X},\widetilde{\xi},\widetilde{f})$ over a characteristic $0$ field $F$ attached to a point $\widetilde{s}\in\mathsf{M}_{2d,K}(F)$ lifting $s$.
+We see therefore that there exists a lift $(\widetilde{X},\widetilde{\xi},\widetilde{f})$ over a characteristic $0$ field $F$ attached to a point $\widetilde{s}\in\tilde{\mathsf{M}}_{2d}(F)$ lifting $s$.
 Here we have: